RaijmakersH/az900-labs/Instructions/Walkthroughs/10-Create a VM with PowerShell.md

 ---
 wts:
-    title: '10 - Create a VM with PowerShell'
+    title: '10 - Create a VM with PowerShell (10 min)'
     module: 'Module 03: Describe core solutions and management tools'
 ---
 # 10 - Create a VM with PowerShell

 In this walk-through, we will configure the Cloud Shell, use Azure PowerShell module to create a resource group and virtual machine, and review Azure Advisor recommendations.

-# Task 1: Configure the Cloud Shell
+# Task 1: Configure the Cloud Shell (10 min)

 In this task, we will configure Cloud Shell.